 This Safety Plan provides guidelines for the ERT during a major emergency or dangerous situation.
 Campus Director is considered the team leader.
+(Tel 00 34 914482488 or 668102281 icampbell@schiller.edu).
 The Team Leader or designee would be responsible for the following actions:

-- Identifying the nature of the emergency. - Ensuring that timely notification is made to emergency responders (e.g., police and fire departments, emergency medical services, etc.). - Coordinating with responding emergency services personnel. - Ensuring that timely notification is made to the full ERT. - Initiating the mass alert system if necessary. - Ensuring that the primary command center is operational with all necessary communication and emergency equipment, as appropriate; and - Determining if a lock down or evacuation of any building is necessary and initiating that process, if warranted.
+- Identifying the nature of the emergency. - Ensuring that timely notification is made to emergency responders (e.g., police and fire departments, emergency medical services, etc.); - Coordinating with responding emergency services personnel. - Ensuring that timely notification is made to the full ERT; - Initiating the mass alert system if necessary. - Ensuring that the primary command center is operational with all necessary communication and emergency equipment, as appropriate; and - Determining if a lock down or evacuation of any building is necessary and initiating that process, if warranted.